EwenBurban/RIDGE/README.md

 # 4. Troubleshooting
 ---

-If you encounter any issues, report them on GitHub.
+If you encounter any issues, report them on issues section on GitHub or by mail : burban_ewen@mailfence.com .

 # 5. License
 ---